-I just came upon my cd of Carly Simon’s “No Secrets.”
+I just came upon my old cd of Carly Simon’s “No Secrets.”
 Talk about a soundtrack from your past.
-This one is on the top three.
-For me, it’s New Delhi, India.
-1973.
+This one is in the top three.
+It immediately takes me to New Delhi, India.
 I’m nine years old.
 We play this album so often, it’s like the McCloy family album of 1973.

 It brings me back to early evenings in the living room, parents sipping cocktails.
 Then, to my room.
 Playing our old piano along with one of the songs, “Embrace Me.”
 Playing the song over and over and over, trying to learn how to play the piano by hitting the keys along in tune, singing the words, “then one night daddy died, and went to Heaven and God came down to Earth and slipped away.”
 How I would imagine what that would be like.
 My daddy dying.
 The emotions.
 The loss.
 Little did I know my dad would die when I was still relatively young; 21 years old.

 Every song had its own world of meaning.
 The particular context of the time in our lives when it became imprinted.
 The correlation of its tone and lyrics to the mood it created.
 Carly was with us there.
 Our little bubble of life at 12 Friends Colony West, New Delhi.